-A postcard featuring Rabbi Reines (center, seated) and other members of Mizrachi, in Vienna, 1902.
+A postcard featuring Rabbi Reines (center, seated) and other members of Mizrachi, in Vilna, 1902.
 (Photo: National Library of Israel)

 The Early Years

 It was an ordinary Shabbat afternoon in the early spring of 1891, and 21-year-old Moshe Reines – son of Rabbi Yitzchak Yaakov Reines – reached for a book on the top shelf of the bookshelf in his father’s study.
 Suddenly, the entire bookcase collapsed on top of him without warning, crushing him with its weight.